hoenchioma/hotkey/README.md

 (If you don't know how to install third party apks see [this](https://www.wikihow.tech/Install-APK-Files-on-Android))

 Once installed, run the desktop client and press "Start" and then "QR code" button (this will show a QR code on the screen).
 Then with the app press "WiFI/LAN" (or Bluetooth depending on how you wish to connect) and scan the QR code.
 And voila the devices are connected.

+## Support and Collaboration
+If you wish to support or collaborate on this project please contact one of the members of the team.